ClarusONE/take-home-test/README.md

 Please open the InitSchema.sql file which lives in `/resources/db/migration/common` \
 From the sql file, you will see there are 4 tables - supplier, product, offer and offer item.
 To give a short description of the flow -
+- A product is a representation of a pharmaceutical drug.
+- A supplier is a user that wants to sell products.
-- An offer item is an entity which contains a product (drug), and a proposed price and volume for that product
+- An offer item is an entity which contains a product, and a proposed price and volume for that product.
-- An offer is a logic grouping of offer items
+- An offer is a logic grouping of offer items.
-- A supplier submits an offer which will contain one or more items.
+- A supplier can submit an offer which will contain one or more items.
-- The supplier can subsequently update the offer or delete the offer
+- The supplier can subsequently update an offer or delete the offer.

 Model the tables above and subsequently expose the following REST endpoints -